Andrew Vaughn Preview, Player Props: White Sox vs. Royals

-Andrew Vaughn -- with a slugging percentage of .595 in his past 10 games, including three home runs -- will be in action for the Chicago White Sox against the Kansas City Royals, with Brady Singer on the hill, on September 11 at 7:40 PM ET.
+On Tuesday, Andrew Vaughn (.595 slugging percentage in past 10 games, including three home runs) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 4:40 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Tigers.
+In his most recent game he had a hitless performance (0-for-1) against the Tigers.

 Andrew Vaughn Game Info & Props vs. the Royals